 How can talk about race with our children?
 How can we educate children so they’re anti-racist and advocates for social justice?

-One way to do this is through books –which is why I’m recommending this list of books from which to choose.
+One way to do this is through books –which is why I’m recommending good books from which to choose.
+(This list is in no way all-encompassing, but simply a beginning place from which to start reading.)

 What I like about books so much, and it’s especially important as a white person, is that we get to read stories about other people’s lives and experiences.